Carbon, Energy and Business Travel

 Optimizing existing buildings

-We completed several energy efficiency projects in our global offices in 2019, and commenced several others.
-We invested approximately $1.2M in energy efficiency retrofits that will result in annual carbon savings of over 3,000 metric tons.
-Some examples of our projects include retrofitting our lights to LED (most recently our global headquarters in New York and Jersey City office).
+Over the past two years, we have completed several energy efficiency projects in our global offices, investing over $1.4M in energy efficiency retrofits, which yield annual carbon savings for over 3,400 metric tons.
+Some examples of our projects include retrofitting our lights to LED and upgrading HVAC systems.

 I. Using space smartly